stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 ```

 The next step will be to parse a whole CSV table, represented
-as a list of strings, where each string corresponds to a line
+as a list of strings, where each string corresponds to one
-in a CSV table.
+of the table's rows.
 We will go about this stepwise as there are several aspects
 about doing this properly.
 What we are looking for - eventually -
 is a function of the following type (we are going to